exercism/pyret/docs/TESTS.md

 end
 ```

-`provide *` is a shorthand for exporting all the top-level bindings except for custom data types
+A third method, `provide *`, is a shorthand for exporting all the top-level bindings except for custom data types
 However, it's generally not recommended because Pyret is strict about not allowing [shadowing][shadowing].

 ## provide-types